 Do what you love.
 Love what you do.

 Odds are you tried something in your life.
 A passion.
 A hobby.
-Something that got you excited, made you feel alive, like a fire burning inside your chest.
+Something that got you excited, made you feel alive.
 It felt amazing doing it.
 And you did it, and did it, and kept at it, but in time it became more and more difficult to stay with it long enough to achieve true success.

 Let’s face it: if you’re not in love anymore with what you’re doing, it feels like an uphill struggle.
 That’s OK if you’re a hobbyist or a dabbler, but if you want a career, if you want to live your life at the highest level possible, then all this might make you want to stop and try something else…